LinaIssa/PCA-Analysis/README.md

-# PCA-decomposition-
+# PCA-Analysis

-Operates a PC analysis on NirSpec data to retrieve the spectral subspace
+Operates a PCA analysis on the hyperspectral data from NirSpec JWST's instrument to retrieve the spectral subspace